cmu-rss-lab/rosdiscover-evaluation/README.rst

 detection) we will use :code:`autorally` as an example, with the experiment defined in :code:`experiments/recovery/subjects/autorally/experiment.yml`.

-You may run the experiments from the host, using the python directly with Python set up as described in Section 2.2 of `INSTALL.rst
+You may run the experiments either natively on the host machine via Python, as described in Section 2.2 of `INSTALL.rst <./INSTALL.rst#22-approach-b-native-pipenv>`_, or, preferably, via the Docker-based evaluation toolchain, described in Section 2.1 of `INSTALL.rst <./INSTALL.rst#21-approach-a-preferred-method-docker>`_.
-<INSTALL.rst#22-approach-b-native-pipenv>`_, or by optionally
-using the :code:`rosdiscover/evaluation` Docker container that encapsulates this inside its own Docker container, as described in Section 2.1 of `INSTALL.rst
-<INSTALL.rst#21-approach-a-preferred-method-docker>`_.
-**NOTE: In order for this to work, the container will need to connect to the Docker socket that is running on the host.** In the instructions below, we give two versions of each command.
+**NOTE: In order for this to work, the container will need to connect to the Docker socket that is running on the host.**
+In the instructions below, we give two versions of each command.
 One, prefixed by :code:`(native)$` is how to run the command from the host; the other :code:`(container)$` is how to run the command using the provided helper script that connects to the evaluation Docker container.

-Obtain a list of commands that can be executed inside the replication package by executing the :code:`help` command as shown below from the root of the replication package.
+To obtain a list of commands that can be executed inside the replication package, execute the :code:`help` command as shown below from the root of the replication package.

 .. code::